Bulking broken down

 Starting with Protein

-Protein is the muscle’s building block and arguably the most important macronutrient when it comes to gaining muscle size.
-According to some studies, you need 1 gram of protein per pound of bodyweight to put on muscle mass.
+Protein is the muscle’s building block and arguably the most important macronutrient when it comes to muscle building.
+According to some studies, you need 1 gram of protein per pound of bodyweight to put on muscle mass, and others will say 1.5 grams per pound of bodyweight.

 Carbs & Fats Come Second